danielpalme/MetroBackup/README.md

   * Synchronization in both directions
 * Synchronization can be constricted to certain file extensions.
 * Command line mode suited for schedule tasks.
-* Language of the programm: (dependant on the current language of the OS): German, English
+* Language of the program: (dependant on the current language of the OS): German, English

 ## Resources